-A. ODLSS personnel assign a student to an ADA accessible school that the student would not otherwise have attended.

-B. The assigned school is not located closer to the student's home than their zoned school.
+- A. ODLSS personnel assign a student to an ADA accessible school that the student would not otherwise have attended. - B. The assigned school is not located closer to the student's home than his/her zoned school.

-NOTE: If the assigned school is located closer to the student's home than their zoned school, the Section 504 team should revisit the student's need for transportation under Guidelines 1 or 4.
+NOTE: If the assigned school is located closer to the student's home than his/her zoned school, the Section 504 team should revisit the student's need for transportation under Guidelines 1 or 4.